 How Coronavirus is Affecting Funerals

 This page will be updated as new information is released, it is meant as a general summary of what is currently happening with all funerals.
-In the event that we are caring for a family whose loved one has passed away from Coronavirus, we will speak to the family individually if any special measures are required.
+In the event that we are caring for a family whose loved one has passed away from Covid-19, we will speak to the family individually if any special measures are required, however there is no additional restrictions on the type of funeral available, and people are still able to come and see the deceased if wished.

 Each family we are looking after will be updated as anything changes that directly affects them.